nicklockwood/layout/README.md

 This example code creates a centered `UILabel` inside a `UIView` with a white background that will stretch to fill its superview once mounted.

 For simple views, creating the layout in code is a convenient solution that avoids the need for an external file.
-But the real power of the Layout framework comes from the ability to specify layouts using external XML files, because it allows for [live reloading](#live-reloading) (see below), which can significantly reduce development time.
+But the real power of the Layout framework comes from the ability to specify layouts using external XML files, because it allows for [live reloading](#live-reloading), which can significantly reduce development time.

-The equivalent XML markup for the above layout is:
+The equivalent XML markup for the layout above is:

 	<UIView
 		width="100%"